drvinceknight/rsd/src/chs/02-introduction-to-python.md

 The `>>>` indicates point at which you can type python code.

-Try the following (you can see the expected output):
+Type `2 + 2` and press enter.
+You can see what this looks like below:

 ```python
 >>> 2 + 2